Sadhu1706/Codeforces-/README.md

-# Codeforces- This Repo contains practice problems form Codeforces
+# Codeforces- This Repo contains practice problems from Codeforces